 To solve these problems, state managers started to appear.
-One of them, Redux, became official, i.e., supported by Facebook itself.
-By itself, Redux is a very simple library designed purely for state management.
-Although it was designed to be used in React, it doesn't depend on it and can be used with anything.
-To connect it with React, you'll need the Redux Toolkit, which carries out the necessary integration.
+One of them, Redux, became official, i.e., supported by Facebook.
+By itself, Redux is a simple library designed purely for state management React.
+Nevertheless, it doesn't depend on React.
+We can use it with anything.
+For example, we can connect it with React with the help of Redux Toolkit, which carries out the necessary integration.

-In addition to solving the above problems, Redux and its ecosystem bring some useful extras:
+In addition to solving the above problems, Redux and its ecosystem bring some extras:

 The Hexlet support team or other students will answer you.